-We will need substantial additional financing to complete the development of our drug candidates.
+We will need substantial additional financing to complete the development of our drug candidates and comply with the regulatory requirements governing this process.
 Further, even if we complete the development of our drug candidates and gain marketing approvals from the FDA and comparable foreign regulatory authorities in a timely manner, we cannot be sure that such drug candidate will be commercially successful in the pharmaceutical market.
 If the results of clinical trials, the anticipated or actual timing of marketing approvals, or the market acceptance of any of our drug candidates, if approved, do not meet the expectations of investors or public market analysts, the market price of our common stock would likely decline.